ttu/office-slack-bot/README.md

 Free meeting rooms lists rooms that are free and duration how long they are available.
 Current events lists next 2 events for each calendar defined in the configuration file.
 Book a room makes a reservation for the next X minutes if that time is available.

 Uses [Google Calendar API](https://developers.google.com/google-apps/calendar/v3/reference/).
 Meeting room calendars are defined in the configuration file.
+Booker info from [Slack User Info](https://api.slack.com/methods/users.info).

 Requirements:
 * Execute Step 1: Turn on the Google Calendar API from [quicksart](https://developers.google.com/google-apps/calendar/quickstart/nodejs).
 Save file as client_secret.json